 A report by the Corporation for National and Community Service states that people who volunteer have greater longevity, higher functional ability, lower rates of depression, and less incidence of heart disease.
 A review of current research also suggests that volunteering is especially beneficial to older adults and those who serve 100 volunteer hours a year.

 In another study, the effects of volunteering on chronic pain patients was evaluated.
 Pain, disability, self-efficacy (degree of confidence in the ability to control pain), and depression were all measured.

 The findings show that pain, depression, and disability decreased after volunteering, while self-efficacy remained stable.
 Several months later, the researchers found that the improvements continued without harm, suggesting that volunteering may help alleviate chronic pain.
 The researchers note that the participants reported themes of “making a connection” and having “a sense of purpose” when volunteering.

 Researchers have also studied whether volunteering had any effect on depression.
-They took data from the Americans' Changing Lives survey, but looked at three different years of data.
+They took data from the Americans' Changing Lives survey, but looked at 3 different years of data.
 They found that initially volunteering lowered depression for those over 65, and over time benefited all age groups.
 The researchers note that some of the protection from depression came from the social integration of volunteering.

 Learning About Volunteer Vacations

 With all of the benefits of volunteering, you may want to spend your next vacation doing something positive.
 Here are some points to keep in mind: